algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 Returns an account (with private key loaded) that can act as a dispenser

-If running on Sandbox then it will return the default dispenser account automatically, otherwise it will load the account mnemonic stored in process.env.DISPENSER_MNEMONIC
+If running on LocalNet then it will return the default dispenser account automatically, otherwise it will load the account mnemonic stored in process.env.DISPENSER_MNEMONIC

 **`See`**